pdefusco/cai_langgraph_agents_articles/hybrid_agents_a2a/README.md

 #### 2. Create the Project Environment Variables with Secrets in the AWS Environment

-Ppen the "Project Settings" -> "Advanced" tabs and set the following variables:
+Open the "Project Settings" -> "Advanced" tabs and set the following variables:

 ```
 CLOUD_MODEL_ID: Enter the Model ID for Nemotron from the AWS Cloud Inference Service UI